bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 # Tutorial

+This tutorial introduces the basic functions of BEAR.Sunday that you have done with resources, DI, AOP, REST API etc.
+The source code of this project is committed in each section at [bearsunday/Tutorial](https://github.com/bearsunday/Tutorial/commits/master).

+# Get started

 Let's make a web service that returns the weekday for a given year-month-day.

 First make a project with [composer](https://getcomposer.org/).